alenkart/crypto-timer-react/README.md

-# CryptoTimer
+# crypto-timer-react
 Chrome extension to get the cryptocurrencies prices.

 ## Installation
+  1) Install the dependencies.
+   '''
+   yarn
+   '''

+  2) Build the react project.
+  '''
+  yarn build
+  '''

-  1) Chrome.
+  3) Chrome.

-  2) Three dots on the top right corner.
+  4) Three dots on the top right corner.

-  3) More tools.
+  5) More tools.

-  4) Extensions.
+  6) Extensions.

-  5) Drop the "build" folder.
+  7) Drop the "build" folder.